Care Homes vs. Live-in Care: Finding the Best Option for Your Loved Ones in a Post-COVID World

 Safety Concerns: With COVID-19 outbreaks reported in numerous care homes, many families became apprehensive about the safety of such communal environments for their elderly relatives.

 Visitation Restrictions: To curb virus spread, many care homes limited or entirely stopped visitations.
 This not only distanced families but also heightened feelings of isolation among residents.
-This is still ongoing and seen as best practice in some care homes, especially if a resident has a confirmed case of Covid.

 Operational Challenges: Staff shortages, due to illness or quarantine, strained the care homes' capacity to provide optimal care.